confluentinc/ccloud-sdk-go-v2/cdx/v1/docs/CdxV1ConsumerSharedResource.md

 HasOrganizationName returns a boolean if a field has been set.

-### GetOrganizationDetails
+### GetOrganizationDescription

-`func (o *CdxV1ConsumerSharedResource) GetOrganizationDetails() string`
+`func (o *CdxV1ConsumerSharedResource) GetOrganizationDescription() string`

-GetOrganizationDetails returns the OrganizationDetails field if non-nil, zero value otherwise.
+GetOrganizationDescription returns the OrganizationDescription field if non-nil, zero value otherwise.

-### GetOrganizationDetailsOk
+### GetOrganizationDescriptionOk

-`func (o *CdxV1ConsumerSharedResource) GetOrganizationDetailsOk() (*string, bool)`
+`func (o *CdxV1ConsumerSharedResource) GetOrganizationDescriptionOk() (*string, bool)`

-GetOrganizationDetailsOk returns a tuple with the OrganizationDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetOrganizationDescriptionOk returns a tuple with the OrganizationDescription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOrganizationDetails
+### SetOrganizationDescription

-`func (o *CdxV1ConsumerSharedResource) SetOrganizationDetails(v string)`
+`func (o *CdxV1ConsumerSharedResource) SetOrganizationDescription(v string)`

-SetOrganizationDetails sets OrganizationDetails field to given value.
+SetOrganizationDescription sets OrganizationDescription field to given value.

-### HasOrganizationDetails
+### HasOrganizationDescription

-`func (o *CdxV1ConsumerSharedResource) HasOrganizationDetails() bool`
+`func (o *CdxV1ConsumerSharedResource) HasOrganizationDescription() bool`

-HasOrganizationDetails returns a boolean if a field has been set.
+HasOrganizationDescription returns a boolean if a field has been set.

 ### GetOrganizationContact